edgarg18/TivaMidiPlayer/README.md

 # Tiva Midi Player - ECE 425 Final Project
 ![Board](Images/Device)
 ## Introduction
-When first introduced to the Tiva and presented with its capabilities for PWM programming, I was allured by the idea of designing a music box.
-Early labs that showcased musical notes being played through a tiny buzzer reminded me of early 16-bit gaming OSTs and how we could potentially design something to playback some of these nostalgic tracks.
-The project was created with the intent of designing a small player that would take in a MIDI file and output the entire track.
+Exploring the Tiva TM4C123GH6PM microcontroller and its capabilities for PWM programming sparked the idea of creating a music box.
+Early labs that demonstrated musical notes played through a small buzzer evoked nostalgia, reminiscent of the soundtracks from 16-bit gaming eras.
+This inspired the development of a compact MIDI player capable of interpreting and playing back tracks directly from MIDI files.
+The primary objective was to design a self-contained device that could process MIDI input and generate audible music using PWM signals.

 ## Background and Methodology
-This project utilizes many embedded system concepts learned throughout the semester.
-We initialized some pins as GPIOs for button inputs, LCD display output, as well as adding interrupts and delays with SysTick.
-Since many MIDI tracks have layered instruments, we used 4 PWMs to emulate multiple instrument sounds.
-The General Purpose Timer Module is also utilized throughout for configuring the PWM periods and duty cycles, as well as the SysTick Timer.
-To convert the MIDI files into something readable by the Tiva board, we used the [MidiFile](https://github.com/craigsapp/midifile) project to change the .mid file into a .c output for it to be parsed by the microcontroller.
+This project integrates a wide array of embedded system concepts learned throughout the semester.
+GPIOs were configured for button inputs and LCD display outputs, while interrupts and SysTick timers managed timing and controls.
+To simulate layered MIDI tracks, four PWM modules were used to emulate multiple instruments simultaneously.
+The General-Purpose Timer Module played a critical role in configuring PWM periods and duty cycles.
+Additionally, the SysTick Timer facilitated precise delays required for playback timing.
+MIDI files were converted into a readable .c format using  [MidiFile](https://github.com/craigsapp/midifile) enabling the microcontroller to parse and process MIDI tracks.

-Our contraption involved using PMOD buttons for controls and outputting the 4 PWM tracks to route through a Quad Tri-State Buffer, which were then routed to a potentiometer (volume knob) and sent to an Op-Amp, and then to a speaker as the final output.
-An LCD display embedded within the EduBase board was used to display the status of playing tracks.
+The setup included PMOD buttons for user input, a Quad Tri-State Buffer for routing the four PWM signals, a potentiometer for volume control, an audio amplifier for signal enhancement, and a speaker for output.
+An LCD display, integrated within the EduBase board, provided real-time status updates of the playback

 ## Block Diagram
 ![Block_Diagram](Images/Block_Diagram.jpg)